-Upon the completion of the Corporate Reorganization and the closing of this offering, the holders of an aggregate of shares of our common stock issued upon the consummation of the Corporate Reorganization, will be entitled to rights with respect to the registration of these shares under the Securities Act based on an assumed initial public offering price per share of \$, the mid-point of the range set forth on the cover of this prospectus.
-Registration of these shares under the Securities Act would result in these shares becoming freely tradable without restriction under the Securities Act immediately upon the effectiveness of registration, except for shares purchased by affiliates.
+Upon the completion of the Corporate Reorganization and the closing of this offering, the holders of an aggregate of 45,331,664 shares of our common stock issued upon the consummation of the Corporate Reorganization, will be entitled to rights with respect to the registration of these shares under the Securities Act.
+Registration of these shares under the Securities Act mediately upon the effectiveness of registration, except for shares purchased by affiliates.
 For more information, see "Certain relationships and related person transactions-Shareholders agreement."